parsa-eng01/Parsa-HtmlParser/README.md

 ## How to

-there is `HtmlReader` to 'Read' a File and 'Parse' HTML document as `string` it will back a `HtmlDocument'.
+there is `HtmlReader` to 'Read' a File and 'Parse' HTML document as `string` it will back a `HtmlDocument`.

 there is an example
 ```html